 Ankylosing spondylitis (AS) is a progressive inflammatory condition that causes inflammation in the spine and nearby joints in the pelvis.
 Over a period of time, this inflammation can cause the vertebrae in the spine to fuse, making it less flexible.

-Ankylosing spondylitis primarily affects the spine and the vertebrae.
-Most people with the disease experience chronic back pain and loss of flexibility in the spine.
-However, ankylosing spondylitis can also affect joints outside the spine, including the shoulders, feet, knees, and hips.
+While AS mainly affects the spine and vertebrae where tendons and ligaments connect to the bone, it can also affect other joints, including the shoulders, feet, knees, and hips.
 In rare cases, it can also affect organs and tissue.

 - how long you’ve been experiencing symptoms

 - when your symptoms are worse

 - what treatments you’ve tried, what has worked, and what has not

 Compared to other forms of arthritis, one unique characteristic of AS is sacroiliitis.
 This is inflammation of the sacroiliac joint, where the spine and pelvis connect.